 The Divorce Petition

 The divorce proceedings begin when the plaintiff, also known as the petitioner, files a petition requesting a divorce.
 This petition is a piece of paperwork that makes the court aware that the petitioner would like to dissolve the marriage.
 The actual form itself is often very short, only detailing things like the general grounds for the divorce, the number of children, and other pertinent information.
-An example of a divorce petition can be seen on the Cook County court’s website.

 Service of Process and Response